FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/utilities/openapi-diff/readme.md

 # Difference between OpenAPI specifications

-## Introduction

 The Uniconfig distribution includes a program for checking the difference between OpenAPI specifications.
-After building and unpacking the distribution, you can find the program in the 'utils' directory as a shell script called 'show_swagger_diff.sh'.
+After building and unpacking the distribution, you can find the program in the **utils** directory as a shell script called **show_swagger_diff.sh**.

 The program uses [OpenAPI-diff](https://github.com/OpenAPITools/openapi-diff) to generate OpenAPI differences.

 ## Usage

-The ```./show_swagger_diff.sh``` script contains four arguments.
+The **./show_swagger_diff.sh** script contains four arguments.
 Each one has its own identifier, so you can give arguments in any order.
-All arguments are optional as default values are included for each argument.
+All arguments are optional as default values are included for each one.

-* ```--former, -f /path/to/former/yaml/files``` - optional argument.
-Path to previous OpenAPI specifications (.yaml files).
-The default path is 'openapi_diff/old'.
+* ```--former, -f /path/to/former/yaml/files``` - Path to previous OpenAPI specifications (.yaml files).
+The default path is `openapi_diff/old`.
-* ```--new, -n /path/to/new/yaml/files``` - optional argument.
-Path to new OpenAPI specifications (.yaml files).
-The default path is 'openapi_diff/new'.
+* ```--new, -n /path/to/new/yaml/files``` - Path to new OpenAPI specifications (.yaml files).
+The default path is `openapi_diff/new`.
-* ```--output, -o /path/to/output``` - optional argument.
-Path for the html output file with differences.
-The default path is 'openapi_diff'.
+* ```--output, -o /path/to/output``` - Path to HTML output file with differences.
+The default path is `openapi_diff`.
-* ```-s``` - optional argument.
-Silent printing, includes less information.
+* ```-s``` - Silent printing, includes less information.

 !!!
-Bash script ```./show_swagger_diff.sh``` also includes a simple help facility.
-There are two options for showing the help text:
+The script also includes a simple help facility.
+There are two ways to view the help text:
 1. ```./show_swagger_diff.sh -h```
 2. ```./show_swagger_diff.sh --help```
 !!!